opendcs/opendcs/docs/source/start-software.rst

 calculations can be set-up if data is being stored in CWMS or HDB systems.

+In OpenDCS terms, this means that a user will have the tools to do the following (and more):

+* Create routing specs
+* Create algorithms and computations
+* Create and manage time series in database

 Where can I find more information?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~